stryd/efulfillmentshop-go/docs/SaleLineApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiPutSaleLineItemRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiPutSaleLineRequest struct via the builder pattern

 Name | Type | Description  | Notes